-This rider provides additional coverage to the beneficiaries if the insured passes away as the result of an accident.
+This rider provides additional coverage to the beneficiaries if the insured passes away due to an accident.

 Insurance riders allow you to customize your policy to fit your exact needs.
 However, adding a rider means higher monthly premiums.
 Therefore, you should scrutinize the costs and benefits to ensure that a specific rider is worth it for you.

 - Waiver of premium rider = these riders waive your premium payments if you become disabled and can no longer earn an income

 - Child rider = allows you to add small amounts of life insurance for your children (~$20,000 per child)